FelixBer/FindFunc/README.md

 Rule for filtering function based on them containing a given assembly code snippet.
 The snippet may contain many instructions.
 Function chunks are supported.

-Supports special wildlcard matching, in addition to classic assembly:
+Supports special wildcard matching, in addition to classic assembly:

 * "pass" -> matches any instruction with any operands
 * "mov* any,any" -> matches instructions with mnemonic "mov*" (e.g. mov, movzx, ...)